 As children and young people generally do not like anything that makes them feel “different”, interventions should be as unobtrusive as possible.
 Getting the balance right between reducing fracture risk and not being overly restrictive can be a challenge.
 Your child’s specialist nurse or physiotherapist can help to advise the school on how best to include them in as many P.E based or other physical activities as is safely possible.
 Healthcare professionals and social workers are on hand to help and advise you but it can be very difficult to work your way through this system.
 Charities such as the Brittle Bones Society, SCOPE, Strong Bones and Contact a Family (see useful contacts) have a wealth of knowledge and experience in this area, so please make use of their resources.

 The National Osteoporosis Society may be able to link you with other families in a similar situation as we have a small network of helpline volunteers who offer peer support.
 If you are interested, please contact the helpline for more information and contact details of our volunteers.
-Our website also hosts a discussion forum where you will find a specialised topic for children and families affected by osteoporosis.

 The Brittle Bone Society